The impact GMOs have on the society.

 “Human society is supported by its ability to produce sufficient food for the total population while at the same time not using up or degrading the capacity to continue to produce that amount of food in the future.”

 GMOs support society by producing safe and abundant crops while conserving natural resources.
-Cecilia Chi-Ham, Director of Science & Technology at PIPRA, also provides insight into how GMOs impact society in this response.
+Cecilia Chi-Ham, Director of Science & Technology at PIPRA, also provides insight into how GMOs impact society.
 GMOs have a variety of impacts on society – and really, there are too many to name – so instead, we’ll explore the 6 main ways GMOs impact society.

 6 Ways GMOs Impact Society